 With an MA in Transpersonal Counseling Psychology and Wilderness Therapy from Naropa University, Garret has taught Ecopsychology, Wilderness Therapy, and Bioregionalism and Sustainable Living and has served as a Clinical Supervisor and Therapist for struggling families.

-His passion lies in relationship as a spiritual practice, being a father, healing through music, and in the ways the old wisdom tradition’s and culture’s community practices inform modern healing and global cultural transformation.
-He incorporates Gestalt, Somatic, Experiential, Family Systems, Mindfulness, and Transpersonal philosophies as well as nature-based cultural healing or Ecotherapy interventions in his work.
-Garret currently serves as the Programs Director at 8 Shields, and has a private practice in Santa Cruz, CA .
+His passion lies in learning and growing through relationship, fatherhood, healing through music and movement, and in the ways that ancient wisdom tradition’s community practices inform modern healing and global cultural transformation.
+Garret currently serves as the Executive Director at 8 Shields, and has a private practice in Santa Cruz, CA .